click hide image

 It is worth recording that professional entomologists appear to have guarded the field of economic entomology as far as its applications to agriculture went.
 When Salim Ali made an application to the ICAR to study birds (see linked document in the National Archives of India), Baini Prashad of the ZSI was largely supportive, but the proposal was essentially nixed by the Imperial Entomologist at that point of time (viz.
 Hem Singh Pruthi, although the letter seems to have been forwarded to the government by F.J.F.
 Shaw).
 Pruthi's comments are worth noting for the tone of protection of the professional turf (apart from some casual sexism):

 The most suitable man for undertaking the study of Insectivorous birds is one who is primarily a good entomologist and possesses some knowledge of birds in addition.
 He should be familiar with the habits of the Insect fauna of the area and be able to identify himself the stomach contents of the birds immediately after their death.
-The chief man should hare a taxidermist to assist him in the preservation of the birds, which can be got named by specialists afterwards.
+The chief man should have a taxidermist to assist him in the preservation of the birds, which can be got named by specialists afterwards.

 There has been a great deal of writing on the professionalization of science and most of what is written in traditional (or should it be professional?) history of science departments would appear to show professionalization as a positive and progressive step and few studies if ever look at the negatives such as how profession-defenders define the boundaries of subjects, block so-called outsiders, and thereby prevent possible enrichment and growth.